bbrozyna/light-propagation/README.md

 `python console.py params.json --method conv --path outs/test.png`

+### Linting

+To support linting and unify styling we suggest to use [pre-commit](https://pre-commit.com)
+#### pre-commit installation

+    pip install pre-commit

+#### pre-commit usage

+**Running pre-commit automatically**

+To run validation automatically before each commit, please use:

+    pre-commit install

+This will add pre-commit to git hooks and perform all the checks defined in `.pre-commit-config.yaml`

+**Running pre-commit manually**

+To check stying in all files, please use

+    pre-commit run -a

+#### pre-commit in CI
+Every pull request should pass pre-commit stage to be merged

 ### Running Unit tests
 UT are written using pytest framework.
 To start tests use: